Hosting and bandwidth provided by MacAce.net.

 What are all the differences between the "Mid-2012" regular MacBook Pro and 15-Inch Retina Display MacBook Pro?
 Which is best for me?

-Please note that the "Mid-2012" Retina Display MacBook Pro models were replaced by the similar "Early 2013" Retina Display MacBook Pro models on February 13, 2013.
-However, the 15-Inch "Mid-2012" and "Early 2013" Retina Display lines are so similar to one another that this Q&A remains quite useful for anyone trying to decide whether to purchase any 15-Inch Retina Display MacBook Pro or a "traditional" MacBook Pro model.
+Please note that the "Mid-2012" Retina Display MacBook Pro models have been discontinued.
+However, subsequent 15-Inch Retina Display models are quite similar and this Q&A remains quite useful for anyone trying to decide whether to purchase any 15-Inch Retina Display MacBook Pro or a "traditional" MacBook Pro model.
+Apple continues to sell a single configuration of the "traditional" Mid-2012 MacBook Pro models -- the MacBook Pro "Core i5" 2.5 13-Inch (Mid-2012).

 At first glance, the "Mid-2012" regular MacBook Pro models -- the MacBook Pro "Core i5" 2.5 13-Inch, "Core i7" 2.9 13-Inch, MacBook Pro "Core i7" 2.3 15-Inch, and "Core i7" 2.6 15-Inch -- and the "Mid-2012" Retina Display MacBook Pro models -- the MacBook Pro "Core i7" 2.3 15" (Retina), "Core i7" 2.6 15" (Retina), and MacBook Pro "Core i7" 2.7 15" (Retina) -- look similar.